Mehndi (TV series)

-Mehndi is a 2003 Pakistani television series which revolves around the life of four young women, each with her own marital problems.
+Mehndi is a 2003 Pakistani television series that revolves around the lives of four young women, each with their own marital problems.

 Plot

-A concerned mother and father (played respectively by Jahanara Hai and Abid Ali) have four young daughters, Malaika (Amna Hussain), Sajjal (Ayesha Khan), Alishba (Aamina Haq) and Laiba (Fiza Ali).
+A concerned mother and father (played respectively by Jahanara Hai and Abid Ali) have four young daughters: Malaika (Amna Hussain), Sajjal (Ayesha Khan), Alishba (Aamina Haq), and Laiba (Fiza Ali).
 The beginning of the drama sees all four marrying their respective husbands on the same day.
-The rest of the serial showcases their marital lives, the problems they face and the difficulties they must conquer.
+The rest of the serial showcases their marital lives, the problems they face, and the difficulties they must conquer.

 Even though theirs is a love marriage, Laiba and her husband, Aahad (Kamran Jillani), have yet to reach the level of understanding that a stable marriage requires.
-Fights are their general custom from day one, and both must make efforts to cut down their troubles, and live a happy, married life.
-Adding to their troubles are Aahad's insensitive older sister.
-Laiba finds herself pregnant, though miscarries soon after, when she falls because of an argument with her sister-in-law.
+Fights are their general custom from day one, and both must make efforts to cut down on their troubles and to live a happy, married life.
+Adding to their troubles is Aahad's insensitive older sister.
+Laiba finds herself pregnant, though she miscarries soon after, when she falls because of an argument with her sister-in-law.
 When it becomes apparent that they may never conceive, the couple contemplates adoption.